Ryan Leslie: 2004–2010: Debut album, Transition and leaving label

 Ryan Leslie returned to the studio in 2006 to record a new debut album.
 The lead single, "Diamond Girl" was released in December 2007.
 The video for "Diamond Girl" was premiered on BET's 106 & Park, and released on Leslie's YouTube channel with a special behind-the-scenes clip.
 In November 2007, he released a video for a song named "I-R-I-N-A" that was produced in-house and released through his YouTube channel as well.

-His second single, "Addiction" features pop singer and protege Cassie, with a rap cameo from long-time collaborator, rapper Fabolous.
+His second single, "Addiction" features Cassie Ventura, with a rap cameo from long-time collaborator, Fabolous.
 The song was officially released in August 2008.
-Of the two music videos made for the song, the "Making of 'Addiction'" clip became Leslie's most popular video on YouTube, with more than 3.2 million views.

-His third single, "How It Was Supposed To Be" also has two music videos: a rock version and a military take on the song, which was Leslie's directorial debut and was co-directed by model Tyson Beckford.
+His third single, "How It Was Supposed to Be" was released with two music videos: a rock version and a military take on the song, which was Leslie's directorial debut and was co-directed by model Tyson Beckford.
 The single was released March 23, 2009.
 After many setbacks, his self-titled album, Ryan Leslie, was finally released on February 10, 2009.
-Leslie wrote, arranged, produced, and performed every song on his album.
-Notable instrumentalists on his debut set include Tommy Mottola, Tom "T-Bone" Wolk, and Brent Paschke.

-Ryan Leslie enamored old and new fans alike (June 23) during the first of two back-to-back performances at New York City's Bowery Ballroom.
-The R&B singer/rapper/songwriter/producer/multi-instrumentalist (who parted ways with former label Universal Motown mid-2010) celebrated his new-found independence with performances of former hits like "Addicted" and "How It Was Supposed to Be", as well as two new tracks: "Glory" and "Maybachs and Diamonds".

-"Never had a top ten, but they still respect my art," Ryan Leslie sang during "Glory", which is slated to be included on his third release, "Les Is More"—his first independent album following 2009's self-titled debut and "Transition".
-"Maybachs and Diamonds" is a slow, groovy tune about flourishing his partner with more than just material things, like "Maybachs and Diamonds".

-Initially, Leslie had a four-album deal with Universal, but toward the end of that contract, "Universal was interested in reshaping my deal to more of a 360, and they actually made a counter-offer from the initial recording fund," Leslie tells Billboard.com.
+Initially, Leslie had a four-album deal with Universal Motown, but he departed the label toward the end of that contract, saying "Universal was interested in reshaping my deal to more of a 360, and they actually made a counter-offer from the initial recording fund," Leslie tells Billboard.com.
 "At that point I saw that as a window to potentially branch off and try something that was going to be new and dynamic."